masaishi/understand-stable-diffusion-slidev/slides.md

 The flow of image generation in 4 steps

 <h1 class="!text-7">
-Step 1: Convert Prompt to Embedding.<br />
+Step 1: Convert prompt to embedding.<br />
 Step 2: Create random Latent.<br />
 Step 3: Denosing by using Scheduler and UNet.<br />
 Step 4: Decode to pixel space by VAE.